collerek/ormar/docs/fields/field-types.md

 * Sqlalchemy column: `sqlalchemy.JSON`
 * Type (used for pydantic): `pydantic.Json`

+### LargeBinary

+`LargeBinary(max_length)` has a required `max_length` parameter.

+* Sqlalchemy column: `sqlalchemy.LargeBinary`
+* Type (used for pydantic): `bytes`

+LargeBinary length is used in some backend (i.e. mysql) to determine the size of the field, in other backends it's simply ignored yet in ormar it's always required.
+It should be max size of the file/bytes in bytes.

 ### UUID

 `UUID(uuid_format: str = 'hex')` has no required parameters.